Reece Grego-Cox: Club career

-Crawley Town

 On 16 July 2018, Grego-Cox made the move to League Two side Crawley Town on a two-year deal, following a successful trial period.
 He signed a new contract, running until 2022, in July 2019.
 In February 2022, he joined Barnet on loan until the end of the season.
 Grego-Cox was released at the end of the 2021–22 season.

-Return to Woking

 On 15 June 2022, Grego-Cox agreed to return to Woking ahead of the 2022–23 campaign, signing a one-year deal following his release from Crawley.
+Upon returning to the Surrey-based club for his first campaign back, Grego-Cox made 18 appearances across all competitions, netting nine goals.
+Notably, he scored in six consecutive league matches between October and November.
+His impressive form earned him a new two-and-a-half-year contract extension in February 2023.
+On 4 June 2024, Grego-Cox joined National League rivals Dagenham & Redbridge on a season-long loan deal.
+He went onto feature eighteen times, scoring once for the Daggers before returning to Woking in June.

+On 11 July 2025, following his departure from Woking, Grego-Cox agreed to join National League South club Hampton & Richmond Borough.

 International career

 Although born in England, Grego-Cox represents the Republic of Ireland at international level qualifying to do so through his grandparents.
 He began in the Under-17 team, in their elite round for the 2013 European Championship.
 He made his debut on 25 March 2013 against Austria, scoring the only goal of the game in Schwechat in the 22nd minute.
 He also featured in the two other games of the round against Georgia and Serbia, as group hosts Austria advanced to the finals.

 On 13 November 2014, Grego-Cox made his debut for the Under-19s as they hosted their group in the qualifying round for the 2015 European Championship, starting in a 1–0 win over Malta at the Regional Sports Centre in Waterford.
 Two days later, he opened the scoring in the 3rd minute of a 4–1 victory against Gibraltar at Ferrycarrig Park in Wexford, and on 18 November in Waterford he netted the equaliser for a 1–1 draw with Switzerland.
 The Republic of Ireland came second in their group and advanced to the elite round.

 On 4 September 2015, Grego-Cox made his under-21s debut, coming on as a second-half substitute for Sean Kavanagh in their 4–1 win over Qatar at Gigg Lane in Bury; he scored their third goal.
 In qualification for the 2019 European Championship on 9 October 2017, he scored a hat-trick in a 4–0 home win over Israel, including a goal after 40 seconds.